Is the FTSE 250 expensive today?

 I first bought Waterman on October 22nd 2009.
 I had recently sold Harvard International for a profit of £4,102.82 and needed somewhere to put the proceeds and some additional cash.
 Waterman marked a slight change in my rules.
 Whereas before I would only invest when a company was trading below 2/3 of tangible book, I decided to allow intangibles into my valuations.

-This purchase has already been updated onto my Trade History.
+This purchase has already been updated on my Trade History page.